 My only and biggest disappointment with these awards is that year by year, the competition is distancing from the essence of food photography.
 The winners of each category in the last few years are of photographs that have food as a secondary subject.
 They are too political, too commercial or too lifestyle-oriented and the food is barely noticeable.

 I know it sounds like I’m a bad loser, but trust me, I couldn’t care any more or less if I get back home empty-handed or with a shard of glass with my name on it.
 What I really want is food to be celebrated and represented in these awards.

 This year, plenty of photographs shortlisted for the final are about the people and the lifestyle around food, not about the food inside that lifestyle or with those people.
 At the end of the day, it’s a food photography competition, isn’t it?

-I don’t want to discredit any of the finalists, this is just my opinion and my complaint to the judging panel.
-Looking at all of the shortlisted photographs, there are plenty of epic shots of food which didn’t make it to the final stage, therefore wedding, portrait and documentary photographers ended up winning awards which will grab the attention of those leading photography companies and again, us food photographers will be ignored.
+I don’t want to discredit any of the finalists, the photos were incredible by the way but this is just my opinion.
+Looking at all of the shortlisted photographs, there are plenty of incredible shots of food which didn’t make it to the final stage, way… WAY BETTER than what I have submitted.

-In particular, there was a picture that caught my attention because it’s one of those photos that in my eye, ticks all the boxes for a winning shot.
+For example, there was a picture that caught my attention because it’s one of those photos that in my eye, ticks all the boxes for a winning shot.
 It’s fun, it’s appetizing, it’s visually striking, it’s memorable… This shot by Emma Boyns is all we aim for as food photographers: